Create and manage intelligent multilingual AI assistants.

 without changing your code.

-interface described above utilizes a WebSocket connection to facilitate real-time audio
+The Agent interface described above utilizes a WebSocket connection to facilitate real-time audio

 streaming between your microphone and the server.